 You can move your subject or move around it.
 Moreover, you can try different angles by shooting from a lower or a higher position.
 Furthermore, you can get closer or further so try to move and find the perfect spot.

-All in all, I hope this list of techniques and methods give you a leg up to successfully emphasize the subject of your photos.
+All in all, I hope this list of techniques and methods gives you a leg up to successfully emphasize the subject of your photos.
 I also hope you can get a little inspiration from the example images.
-Don’t stop watching, experimenting and learning, we keep on doing it all as well.
+Don’t stop watching, experimenting, and learning, we keep on doing it all as well.